 What’s the difference between yellowjackets, hornets and wasps?
 Plenty, even if it doesn’t seem like it at first.

-Wasps include everything from the ominous Asian giant hornet (often called the “murder hornet”), an invasive wasp known for a sting that feels like “being stabbed with a hot metal pin,” to the cicada killer wasp that, despite its ominous-sounding name, is no danger at all to humans.
+Wasps include everything from the ominous northern giant hornet, an invasive hornet known for a sting that feels like “being stabbed with a hot metal pin,” to the cicada killer wasp that, despite its ominous-sounding name, is no danger at all to humans.

 The first way to differentiate species is by looking at nests.
 Paper wasps have open nests with visible cells.
 They also tend to be smaller with fewer individuals living inside.
 Even a big nest may only house 50 or 100 individuals.